Optical detection of charge-density-wave instability in the non-magnetic kagome metal KV$_3$Sb$_5$: Discussion

 Optical conductivity is calculated via Kramers-Kronig (KK) analysis from the measured reflectivity.
 For the KK analysis, data are extrapolated using Hagen-Rubens relations to the low-energy range, while x-ray scattering functions have been utilized for the high-energy extrapolations \cite{Tanner2015}.

-Density-functional (DFT) band-structure calculations were performed in the \texttt{VASP}~\cite{vasp1,vasp2} and \texttt{Wien2K}~\cite{wien2k,Blaha2020} codes using Perdew-Burke-Ernzerhof flavor of the exchange-correlation potential~\cite{pbe96}.
-Experimental structural parameters from Ref.~\cite{Ortiz2019} were chosen for the undistorted \KVS{} structure, with the Sb1 atom located at $(\frac23,\frac13,0.7539)$~\footnote{Note that $z_{\rm Sb1}=0.7539(1)$ is the correct value for the powder refinement of the stoichiometric \KVS{} sample in Ref.~\cite{Ortiz2019}.
-Same value is obtained by extrapolating the results of single-crystal refinements of the K-deficient samples~\cite{Ortiz2019}.}.
-Crystal structures of possible CDW states were relaxed in \texttt{VASP} in the $2a\times 2a\times c$ supercell, with residual forces below 0.002\,eV/\r A. To facilitate comparison with the optical data and kagome Hubbard model, we focus on the charge order in the $ab$ plane and disregard possible modulation along the $c$-axis~\cite{Jiang2020}.
+\textbf{Computational Details.} Density-functional (DFT) band-structure calculations were performed in the \texttt{Wien2K}\cite{wien2k,Blaha2020}, \texttt{FPLO}\cite{fplo}, and \texttt{VASP}\cite{vasp1,vasp2} codes with several cross-checks that ensured the robust nature of our computational results.
+In all cases, the Perdew-Burke-Ernzerhof flavor of the exchange-correlation potential\cite{pbe96} was used, and the $k$-mesh with $L\times L\times L/2$ points adapted to the anisotropic nature of the KV$_3$Sb$_5$ structure was employed (see Supplementary Note 6 for details on the choice of the $k$-mesh and convergence).
+Experimental structural parameters from Ref.~\onlinecite{Ortiz2019} were chosen for the undistorted \KVS{} structure, with the Sb1 atom located at $(\frac23,\frac13,0.7539)$.
+Note that $z_{\rm Sb1}=0.7539(1)$ is the correct value for the powder refinement of the stoichiometric \KVS{} sample in Ref.~\onlinecite{Ortiz2019}.
+The same value is obtained by extrapolating the results of single-crystal refinements of the K-deficient samples\cite{Ortiz2019}.
+Band dispersions were independently calculated in Wien2K and FPLO upon converging fully self-consistent calculations on the $k$-mesh with $L=36$.
+Wien2K was then used to compute optical conductivities with $L=72$.

+Crystal structures of possible DW states were relaxed in \texttt{VASP} and \texttt{FPLO} in the $2a\times 2a\times c$ supercell until residual forces were below 0.002\,eV/\r A. To facilitate comparison with the optical data and kagome Hubbard model, we focus on the charge order in the $ab$ plane and disregard possible modulation along the $c$-axis\cite{Jiang2021}.
+Given the doubled $a$ and $c$ parameters, these calculations were performed on the $k$-mesh with $L\times L\times L$ points and $L=16$.
+Consequently, optical conductivity was calculated for the fully relaxed structures in Wien2K with $L=24$.
+Additionally, phonon calculations were performed in \texttt{VASP} using the built-in procedure with frozen atomic displacements of 0.015\,\r A.

-\texttt{Wien2K} was employed for calculating all band dispersions and optical conductivities, whereas \texttt{VASP} was used for phonon calculations via the built-in procedure with frozen atomic displacements of 0.015\,\r A. All calculations were performed on full-relativistic level with effects of spin-orbit coupling (SOC) included.
-Whereas SOC has minor influence on lattice energies and phonons, it strongly affects band structure in the vicinity of the Fermi level.
-In several comparative calculations, the mean-field DFT+$U$ correction was applied to the V $3d$ states, with the atomic-limit scheme for the double counting.
+All calculations were performed with spin-orbit coupling (SOC) included.
+Whereas the SOC has minor influence on lattice energies and phonons, it affects band structure and optical transitions in the vicinity of the Fermi level.